TOILmodular/GHOST_IN_THE_MACHINE/README.md

 Just like the knobs, the switches invite to experimenting.

 ### The Outputs
-The audio signals presented at the two outputs are processed the same way, with the exception of those delay related knobs mentioned above.
+The audio signals presented at the 2 outputs are processed the same way, with the exception of those delay related knobs mentioned above, influencing each output separately.
 Processing the outputs via a stereo output mixer can provide a stereo effect for the module sound.
 On the other hand, the signals can of course also further be processed separately by other modules.

 ### The Inputs
 #### FEED (left and right)
-The two FEED inputs provide the option to use external audio sources, instead of the internal ones.
+The 2 FEED inputs provide the option to use external audio sources, instead of the internal ones.
 But the signal flow and processing for each of those inputs is not the same.

 #### TACT
 The TACT input provides the option to add an external clock signal to the module.
 The usage of that clock signal might be recognizable more or less, depending on the setting of some of the controls.
-If no cable is plugged in, the module is using an internal clock signal source.
+If no cable is plugged in, the module is using an internal clock signal source, which can also vay, depending on the control settings.

 #### RANDOM
 The module is using an internal random CV source in different signal flows.